-Property Description Schedules to Follow enables scheduled alarm controlling for the associated universal input by selecting one or more of the available schedule control objects.
-0=Schedule disabled SM 1=Schedule enabled SM is a bitmap with bit 0=Schedule 1 bit 1=Schedule 2 bit 2=Schedule 3 bit 3=Schedule 4 bit 4=Schedule 5 bit 5=Schedule 6 bit 6=Schedule 7 bit 7=Schedule 8 bit 8= SMARTStat 1 bit 9= SMARTStat 2 bit 10= SMARTStat 3 bit 11= SMARTStat 4 bit 20= Host schedule ST Sensor Type specifies the type of sensor connected to the input.
-0=Digital 2=MNMX 0 to 5V 3=MNMX 4 to 20mA 4=Curve 1 5=Curve 2 6=MNMX 0 to 10V 7=Thermistor -30.0 to 230.0 8=MNMX 0 to 20mA 9=SMARTStat Temperature 10=SMARTStat Humidity su Amount to Setup/Setback Alarm Limit specifies a value (0.0 to 25.5) which is added to high_limit and subtracted from low_limit during scheduled unoccupied periods.
-DF Display Format specifies the way in which the stat will display the temperature.
-0=##d 1=##.#d 2=##dF 3=##.#dF 4=None ТМ Thermostat Multiplier specifies the magnitude of the user setpoint offset.
+Property Description IF Input Filter Delay or Weighted Gain the debounce time (in seconds) during which the input must remain stable to avoid the signal being read as a digital bounce.
+In the case of a bounce, the object reliability is set to 1.
+For analog inputs, IF specifies a weighted gain used to smooth the values from a fluctuating input.
+OF Input Offset specifies an offset amount to be added to the current value.
+RH Run Hours indicates the number of hours present_value=1 for the input.
+RL Run Limit specifies a number of hours that present_value=1 after which a run limit alarm is generated.
+Setting RL=0.0 disabled run limit alarms for the input.
+SM Schedules to Follow enables scheduled alarm controlling for the associated universal input by selecting one or more of the available schedule control objects.
+0=Schedule disabled 1=Schedule enabled SM is a bitmap with bit 0=Schedule 1 bit 1=Schedule 2 bit 3=Schedule 4 bit 4=Schedule 5 bit 5=Schedule 6 bit 6=Schedule 7 bit 7=Schedule 8 bit 8=SMARTStat 1 bit 9=SMARTStat 2 bit 10=SMARTStat 3 bit 11=SMARTStat 4 bit 12=SMARTStat 6 bit 14=SMARTStat 7 bit 15=SMARTStat 8 bit 15=SMARTStat 8 bit 16=SMARTStat 10 bit 18=SMARTStat 10 bit 18=SMARTStat 2 bit 10=SMARTStat 2 bit 10=SMARTStat 2 bit 10=SMARTStat 10 bit 18=SMARTStat 10 bit 18=SMARTStat 10 bit 18=SMARTStat 12 bit 20=Host Schedule bit 21=Schedule Summary bit 22=Occupancy ST Sensor Type specifies the type of sensor connected to the input.
+0=Digital 2=MNMX 0 to 5V 3=MNMX 4 to 20mA 4=Curve 1 5=Curve 2 6=MNMX 0 to 10V 7=Thermistor -30.0 to 230.0 8=MNMX 0 to 20mA 9=SMARTStat Temperature 10=SMARTStat Humidity

+Property Description SU Amount to Setup/Setback Alarm Limit specifies a value (0.0 to 25.5) which is added to high_limit and subtracted from low_limit during scheduled unoccupied periods. тм Thermostat Multiplier specifies the magnitude of the user setpoint offset.
 Each press of the up or down buttons on a stat will increment the setpoint by an amount TM.
 There are five steps above and below the setpoint, providing for a maximum offset amount of 5xTM above or below the setpoint.
-GI GID of I/O Device indicated the global identification number of the STATbus device associated with the universal input.
-If the inputs does not have a STATbus device mapped to it, GI will be 0.

-3.7 DIGITAL INPUT 1
+3.7 DIGITAL INPUT 1-8

-The digital input operates at a higher speed than a Universal Input configured to read a digital signal.
+Digital inputs operate at a higher speed than a Universal Input configured to read a digital signal.
 This makes it possible to not only detect an on or off signal but also count the number of transitions from one state to the other.
-The Digital Input object has the following properties: object_identifier, object_name, object_type, present_value, status_flags, event_state, reliability, out_of_service, polarity, time_delay, notification_class, alarm_value, event_enable, acked_transitions, notify_type, AE, LP, RH, RL, IF, MD, NP, SF, SV, and GI.
+Each Digital Input object has the following properties: acked_transitions, alarm_value, event_enable, event_state, notification_class, notify_type, object_identifier, object_name, object_type, out_of_svc, polarity, present_value, reliability, status_flags, time_delay, AE, GI, IF, LP, MD, NP, RH, RL, SF, and SV.